samuelstevens/biobench/logbook.md

 2. Performance goes up with samples
 3. Single > multi

+# 02/24/2025

 Ages is such a dumb task, it explicitly is a train/test mismatch.
 Without any training samples, obviously you do better.

 What about FishNet?

+FishNet worked!
+More samples is better.
+Now I want to track

+1. How many examples actually fit into the prompt.
+2. I want to save a sample of the MLLM responses
+3. Cost per response

+And I need to try multi-turn prompts as well.
+Then just show me the freaking graphs baby!